Plumsail/orgchart-docs/source/how-tos/display-dotted-line-managers.rst

 If you use Org Chart for Office 365, additional configuration of SharePoint search service is required.
 Otherwise, Org Chart will not be able to find subordinates for dotted line managers.

 You need to add a managed search property for the user profile property that contains information about dotted-line managers for the user profile.
-By default, Org Chart uses “Dotted-line Manager” property.
+By default, Org Chart uses "Dotted-line Manager" property.
 It doesn’t have own managed search property.
 If you have another user profile property, you need to create a managed property for it.

 **Important**: The name for the search metadata property has to be **DottedLineManager**.

 We prepared an article for you `describing how to create a new search metadata property <https://medium.com/plumsail/how-to-create-managed-search-property-for-user-profiles-in-office-365-as-fast-as-possible-ac4a95cd7afb>`_ .
-Please follow it step by step and create a new property called “DottedLineManager”.
+Please follow it step by step and create a new property called "DottedLineManager".
 If you specify another name, Org Chart will not be able to find dotted-line subordinates.
 Be patient, SharePoint search takes time to crawl data and update configuration.
 It may take a few hours or even more before your new managed property is working.